Skip to main content

 \begin{equation*} u_1' = u_2, \qquad u_2' = u_3, \qquad u_3' = 2u_3 + 8u_2 + u_1 + t . \end{equation*}

-A similar process can be followed for a system of higher order differential equations.
-For example, a system of \(k\) differential equations in \(k\) unknowns, all of order \(n\text{,}\) can be transformed into a first order system of \(n \times k\) equations and \(n \times k\) unknowns.
+The same idea works for a system of higher-order differential equations.
+A system of \(k\) differential equations in \(k\) unknowns, all of order \(n\text{,}\) can be transformed into a first-order system of \(n \times k\) equations and \(n \times k\) unknowns.

 Example 3.1.5.

-Consider the system from the carts example,
+Consider the system from the example with carts, Example 3.1.3:

 \begin{equation*} m_1 x_1'' = k(x_2-x_1), \qquad m_2 x_2'' = - k(x_2-x_1) . \end{equation*}

-Let \(u_1 = x_1\text{,}\) \(u_2 = x_1'\text{,}\) \(u_3 = x_2\text{,}\) \(u_4 = x_2'\text{.}\) The second order system becomes the first order system
+Let \(u_1 = x_1\text{,}\) \(u_2 = x_1'\text{,}\) \(u_3 = x_2\text{,}\) \(u_4 = x_2'\text{.}\) The second-order system becomes the first-order system

 \begin{equation*} u_1' = u_2, \qquad m_1 u_2' = k(u_3-u_1), \qquad u_3' = u_4, \qquad m_2 u_4' = - k(u_3-u_1) . \end{equation*}